Rules to keep the power system stable

 New mechanisms to enhance resilience in the power system

 In December 2019 we published a final report recommending a range of changes to the power system's security framework to help AEMO manage the risks of extreme events including severe storms.

 The Reliability Panel made a final determination to declare the risk to South Australia’s power system posed by destructive wind conditions as a "protected event".
 Under the National Electricity Rules, the Panel can declare a "protected event", in response to a request from AEMO, if it finds there are net economic benefits from AEMO taking certain pre-emptive actions to manage a particular risk.

 Improving system performance reporting

-Rule requiring AEMO to report weekly and quarterly on the frequency performance of the power system and the Australian Energy Regulator (AER) to report quarterly on frequency control ancillary services (FCAS) market outcomes
+In July 2019 we made a final rule requiring AEMO to report weekly and quarterly on the frequency performance of the power system and the Australian Energy Regulator (AER) to report quarterly on frequency control ancillary services (FCAS) market outcomes

 Investigation into intervention mechanisms in the national electricity market

 In August 2019 the AEMC published a final report which sets out a number of recommended changes to the interventions and compensation frameworks in light of the growing number of directions being issued by AEMO to maintain system strength.
 Further work on system strength issues is underway (see below).